COVID-19 Announcement: For more information about our current policies and procedures. Please click here

 El Cielo

-Just an hour from Playa del Carmen plus a 20-minute ferry ride to the island, Holbox offers a welcomed escape from the stresses of life.
+Just an hour from Playa del Carmen plus a 20-minute ferry ride to the island, Holbox offers an escape from the stressors of everyday life.
 The island is surrounded by the Yum Balam Reserve.
-Boat tours are available throughout the year, but summer is our favorite time of year to visit.
+Boat tours are available throughout the year, but summer is our favorite time to visit.

-In the offseason, the tour companies take you on a 3-hour journey, which includes a stopover at Isla Pasion (a gathering spot for dozens of migratory and local birds) as well as a visit to a cenote.
-It seems as though you’ve stepped into your own version of the Blue Lagoon movie, but instead of foraging for your own food, there’s a friendly local family serving fresh coconuts and snacks at their little shop.
+In the offseason, tour companies take you on a 3-hour journey, which includes a stopover at Isla Pasion (a gathering spot for dozens of migratory and local birds) as well as a visit to a cenote.
+It seems as though you’ve stepped into your own version of the Blue Lagoon movie.
+But instead of foraging for your own food, a friendly local family serves fresh coconuts and snacks at their little shop.

-From the end of May to the beginning of September, when the island’s most revered guests, the whale sharks, are in town, a second tour option is offered.
-You spend the day sailing along the waters of the reserve in search of the whale sharks.
-On the way, you’ll spot turtles, dolphins and sailfins, also known as flying fish.
-The captain makes a pit stop at a deserted island paradise, where you can wade through waist-deep crystal clear water while his team prepares the most divine ceviche (cured fish) dish you’ve ever tasted.
-At the end of the day, the final point of interest is a sandbar, covered with hundreds of bright pink flamingos.
+From the end of May to the beginning of September, the island’s most revered guests, the whale sharks, are in town.
+On this tour, you’ll spend the day sailing along the waters of the reserve.
+On the way to the whale sharks, you’ll spot turtles, dolphins and sailfins, also known as flying fish.
+One of the highlights is an hour visit at a deserted island paradise.
+Here, you can wade through waist-deep crystal clear water that’ll make your jaw drop.
+Meanwhile, the captain prepares the most divine ceviche (cured fish) dish on this side of the peninsula.
+Finally, at the end of the day, you’ll reach the final point of interest.
+From a safe distance, you’ll coast near a sandbar, covered with hundreds of bright pink flamingos.
+In all honesty, it is almost as magnificent a sight as the whalesharks.

-Surprisingly, for a small community, there is a substantial amount of eateries at which you can find savory cuisine straight from the sea as well as international fare.
+Surprisingly, for a small community, there is a substantial amount of eateries on the sleepy island.
+From lobster pizza to fresh catches of the day to upscale international cuisine, there are plenty of restaurants to choose from.
 Since it’s such a short distance from Playa del Carmen, we recommend a day or an overnight trip to this enchanting, little nature refuge.
 Holbox provides an excellent opportunity to disconnect and appreciate the simple pleasures of life.

 8. Find Bliss at a Beach Club

-Arguably the best summertime activity, a beach day is fun for all ages.
+Arguably the best summertime activity, a beach day is a hit whether you’re in the mood for fun or relaxation.
 Even the little ones love the sand (although eating it is not recommended.)
 If lounging on a silky soft beach is your happy place, then you will find utopia in the Riviera Maya.

-From Maroma Beach to the north, Lido Beach Club in Playa del Carmen and La Zebra Tulum to the south, there is a bounty of stunning beaches worthy of a beer commercial setting.
-Speaking of Corona commercials, Xpu Ha Beach, just 20 minutes south of Playa del Carmen was used in the filming of one of their famous television ads a few years back.
+From Maroma Beach to the north, Lido Beach Club in Playa del Carmen and La Zebra Tulum to the south, there is a bounty of stunning beaches.
+Speaking of dreamy beaches, Xpu Ha (20 minutes south of Playa del Carmen) was once chosen for one of Corona’s famous beer ads.

-Bring out the snorkel gear and explore the reefs just off the shore in Puerto Morelos.
+For sure, there is no shortage of breathtaking beaches to choose from near Playa del Carmen.
+Bring your snorkel gear and explore the reefs just off the shore in Puerto Morelos.
 Strike up a game of volleyball on Maroma’s abundant coastline.
-Strutt your beach style at Mamitas in Playa del Carmen where Djs spin all day and fashionistas gather.
+Strut your beach style at Mamitas in the heart of Playa del Carmen, where Djs spin all day and fashionistas gather.
 Find a daybed and chill along with a bottle of your favorite bubbly on the renowned beaches of Tulum.
-Anywhere you go in search of your bliss, you can’t go wrong when you choose a beach on Mexico’s Riviera Maya.
+If beach bliss is what you’re after, you can’t go wrong when you vacation in Mexico’s Riviera Maya.

 10. Hydrate and Stay Cool at La Flor de Michoacan